|

 When asked about her writing, Peggy smiles and says, "I'm a natural-born story teller.
 Therefore, I suppose I'm a natural-born

 writer, too.
 Although, for about thirty-eight years, I didn't think so.
-I thought people that wrote had to have many years
+I thought people who wrote had to have many years

 of college education and a string of letters after their name, but I learned it was not necessarily true.
-An author named
+Author, Terry Kay

-Terry Kay gave me some advice that has never left my mind.
+gave me some advice that has never left my mind.
 He said, 'All words are the same.
-It's how you use them that will
+It's how you use them that will make the

 "Words are tools used to put images into readers minds.
 With every word I write, I hope I am giving the reader images